 They are fuel sources for your intestinal cells, giving your gut energy to work properly

 Are anti-neoplastic, meaning they help protect against cancer

 They support our TReg cells which balance our immune system

-You are probably thinking, how do I get more SCFAs in my life!
-Welp, it’s pretty simple, eat more vegetables!!
-Check out Dr. Mary’s modrn Food Strategy Guide and learn how to optimize your pre and post biotics!
+Welp, it’s pretty simple, eat more vegetables!
+Check out modrn's Food Strategy Guide and learn how to optimize your pre and post biotics.

 To learn about how the Network of Care at MODRN can help you achieve your gut health goals, schedule a complimentary 15 minute consult today!